mapbox/mapbox-gl-js/docs/README.md

 npm run docs
 ```

 This will generate a [Jekyll](http://jekyllrb.com) site in the `docs` directory.
-To view the documentation, start a Jekyll server at the root of the project
+To view the documentation, start a Jekyll server (in the project's root directory)

 ```bash
 jekyll serve -w